 The gameplay aspect feels secondary to the story in terms of importance to the game developers, but it still provides some very enjoyable puzzle sequences in which you have to avoid the Shibito.
 A unique feature to the gameplay was sightjacking, which allowed players to see and hear through the perspective of any nearby human or Shibito.

 Forbidden Siren is not perfect, but it is an in-depth, challenging, and thoroughly enjoyable title that, for me, is one the best Japanese horror games ever made.
-To find out more about the game, watch the video below.

 Get in touch